gophergala2016/fireup/README.md

 # fireup

-Fireup is a tool for dynamically broadcast markdown slides to all browser clients connected to it.
+Fireup is a tool for dynamically broadcasting markdown slides to all browser clients connected to it.
 It has two modes of operation, the server mode and the client mode.

 # Installation
+To install `fireup` use the following command

+(**NOTE:** you must have [Go](http://golang.org) installed before you can install fireup)

 ```
 $ go get github.com/gophergala2016/fireup